sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/8_week8.md

 ## Mean shift Clustering

-Mean shift clustering is non-parametric technique for clustering, it doesn't require specifying number of clusters.
+Mean shift clustering is a non-parametric technique for clustering, it isn't require to specify the number of clusters.
 Also it is robust for outliers as clusters aren't in spherical shape it takes a none-linear shape according to clustering procedure.

 ### Basic algorithm
 Pseudo code of basic mean shift algorithm with uniform kernel